mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

 - ``<external-ip>``: the external IP pointing to your Kubernetes cluster.
 - ``<email>``: email to register in Let's Encrypt to retrieve TLS certificates.

-When you are able to successfully authenticate the next step is to integrate the two charts.
+Once you've deployed the GitLab instance, follow the instructions for the _`initial login <. https://docs.gitlab.com/charts/installation/deployment.html#initial-login>`__.

+If you are following a process other than the one provided and experience authentication and/or deployment issues, let us know in our `Troubleshooting forum <http://www.mattermost.org/troubleshoot/>`__ and we'll be happy to help.

 Deploy Mattermost Team Edition Helm Chart with GitLab Helm Chart
 ----------------------------------------------------------------

+When you have successfully authenticated and connected to your GitLab instance, the next step is to integrate the two charts.
 The steps in this document presume in-chart Minio instance usage.
 For information about out-of-chart object storage configuration, review `this document <https://gitlab.com/gitlab-org/charts/gitlab/tree/master/doc/charts/registry#storage>`__ for GCS and S3 examples.
 Alternatively, visit your provider's Help documentation for configuration settings.

-Requirements:
+Prerequisites:

-  - Mattermost Team Edition Helm Chart Version: 3.8.2
+  - Mattermost Team Edition Helm Chart Version: 3.8.2.
   - A running GitLab Helm Chart release.
   - The name of the secret that holds your PostgreSQL password ``<gitlab>-postgresql-password``.
   - (Optional) The name of the secret that holds your Minio keys ``<gitlab>-minio-secret``.
   - The service name for your PostgreSQL, ``<gitlab>-postgresql``, and the port.
-If you installed the GitLab helm chart in ``default`` namespace, then the port is ``5432``.
+If you installed the GitLab Helm Chart in ``default`` namespace, then the port is ``5432``.
   - (Optional) The service name for Minio and the port, ``<gitlab>-minio-svc``, and the port.
-If you installed the GitLab helm chart in ``default`` namespace, then the port is ``9000``.
+If you installed the GitLab Helm Chart in ``default`` namespace, then the port is ``9000``.
-  - The names of ``kubernetes.io/ingress.class``, ``kubernetes.io/ingress.provider`` and ``certmanager.k8s.io/issuer``.
+  - The names of ``kubernetes.io/ingress.class``, ``kubernetes.io/ingress.provider``, and ``certmanager.k8s.io/issuer``.

 To deploy Mattermost Team Edition with GitLab Helm Chart, disable the running ``MySql`` chart and configure InitContainer and Environment variables in ``values.yaml``.
 The list below indicates the values that should be changed.
 Note that we assume the GitLab chart name is ``gitlab``.